 10 ways to reduce your business carbon footprint

-- Switch to renewable energy back by REGO certificates
+1. Switch to renewable energy backed by REGO certificates

 REGOs – or Renewable Energy Guarantees of Origin – guarantees that the origin of the energy supplied to you is renewably sourced.
 Energy suppliers will match this with the estimated consumption of your business.
-Opting for this is a great way to ensure that your business’ carbon footprint reduces, and is a good way to demonstrate awareness and action.
-Emissions for electricity will be zero using the GHG Protocol market-based calculation method.
+Opting for this is a great way to ensure that your business’ carbon footprint reduces and is a good way to demonstrate awareness and action.
+Using the GHG Protocol market-based calculation method, your emissions for electricity will be zero!

 Waste management is a big challenge for many businesses today.
-Ensuring facilities are clearly available for recycling is the first step.
-Implementing signage in place to help guide people as to what goes where can help.
-Such facilities can sometimes be provided by the waste company used, so having a conversation with them can help a business understand what can and can’t be recycled by their waste contractors.
+The first step is ensuring facilities are clearly available for recycling.
+Implementing signage to help guide people as to what goes where can help.
+Such facilities can sometimes be provided by your waste company, so having a conversation with them can help your business to understand what can and can’t be recycled by their waste contractors.
 An array of different bin types are also available online, which vary by colour, size, lid, etc. Investing in this is a must.
-Recycling properly can ensure higher recycling rates, meaning less should be ending up in landfills – thus reducing carbon footprint in this way.
-Electrical and hazardous waste should also be disposed of properly, and many waste contractors do have the facilities to take this.
+Recycling properly can ensure higher recycling rates, meaning less should be ending up in landfills – thus reducing carbon footprint.
+Electrical and hazardous waste should also be disposed of properly, and many waste contractors have the facilities to take this.

 Linking to the above point, food waste can really be an issue, particularly if your business has a canteen serving fresh food every day, or a café.
-Do check with your waste contractor that it is possible for a food waste collection.
-Ensure that kitchen staff are all trained and aware on the issue, and provide proper facilities, both in kitchens, and in dining rooms and canteens for employees to dispose of any waste they may have.
+Check with your waste contractor if food waste collection is possible.
+Ensure that kitchen staff are all trained and aware of the issue, and provide proper facilities, in kitchens, dining rooms and canteens for employees to dispose of any food waste they may have.

-Changing lighting across a building to more energy efficient options such as LED can make a big difference, and is a quick win as the effects will be long lasting.
-There is also an array of technology available, such as sensors which will automatically ensure lights are switched off if movement ceases.
+Changing lighting across a building to more energy efficient options such as LED can make a big difference and is a quick win with long lasting effects will be long lasting.
+There is also an array of technology available, such as motion sensors which will automatically ensure lights are switched off if rooms are not in use.
 Dimmable lights are another method to ensure lights aren’t at their brightest maximum when not required.
 This should also help reduce electricity costs.

 This step is a no brainer.
 Many offices consume vast amounts of paper.
 Taking action to cut down this use, especially by reducing printing, and digitising more actions.
-This can be implemented from digitised contract signings, to avoiding printing emails and presentations and viewing and annotating on screen instead.
+This can be implemented by digitising contract signings, avoiding printing emails, presentations and annotating on screen instead.
 If printing is required, ensure double sided printing is set as a default.
 Having ‘follow me’ printing services across office printers can also help cut down any accidental or unnecessary printing as options can be altered at the time of printing.

-A business’ space can be dynamic, and there are all sorts of technology that can be implemented for a robust and efficient future.
-Implementing temperature controls, ensuring heating and air conditioning is timed correctly and according to outside air temperatures, can minimise people over heating or cooling whilst at work.
-Ensuring that temperature controls are minimal during the night is also important.
-Any heating and cooling technology should also be regularly maintained for optimum performance.
-Finally, this will also reduce energy bills.
+A business’ space can be dynamic, and there are all sorts of technology that can be implemented to increase efficiency.
+Implementing temperature controls, ensuring heating and air conditioning is timed correctly and according to outside air temperatures.
+This can minimise over heating or cooling.
+Ensuring that temperature is minimal during the night is also important.
+Any heating and cooling technology used should be regularly maintained for optimum performance.
+Finally, this will reduce energy bills.

-This could be as simple as buying sustainably sourced paper and stationery, for instance.
-Phasing out certain stationary items such as plastic mechanical pencils and only providing the more ‘classic’ pencils is another small step.
+This could be as simple as buying sustainably sourced paper and stationery, for instance, phasing out certain stationary items such as plastic mechanical pencils and only providing the more ‘classic’ pencils.
+Buy recycled paper instead of primary production reduces carbon emissions as stipulated by the GHG Protocol.
 Indeed, if your business has a large supply chain, then it is important to ensure that sustainability is fed right through.
-Buy recycled paper instead of primary production reduces carbon emissions as stipulated by the GHG Protocol.

 This list provides just some of the steps a business can take to reduce carbon emissions and play their part in driving change.
 Businesses are pivotal change makers and influencers in the road to a cleaner future, and now is the best time to act.
 Investing in change now will also reduce costs for the business – it’s a win-win situation.